 To experimentally assess the convergence of the numerical method, we use a domain of computation of 10 cm in which we model a 4 cm large wound.
-To account for the steepness of the gradients of the initial fibroblast distribution, and signaling molecule and collagen densities, we use an interval with length of 1 cm over which the initial solution varies between its equilibrium and zero.
-Within the wound, we assume that there are 2000 fibroblast cells/cm3, 10^{-8} g/cm3 signaling molecules and 0.01125 g/cm3 collagen present.
+To account for the steepness of the gradients of the initial fibroblast distribution, and signaling molecule and collagen densities, we use an interval with a length of 1 cm over which the initial solution varies between its equilibrium and the initial wound density.
+Within the wound, we assume that there are 2000 fibroblast cells/cm, 10-8 g/cm signaling molecules and 0.01125 g/cm collagen present.
 We model the gradient of the steepness area by sine functions.
-We divide the domain of computation in n elements, where $n \in \{41, 81, 161, 321, 641, 1281\}$.
-For each simulation, we define $\Delta t = h^2$, where h is the size of the elements, and simulate skin contraction for 1 day.
+We divide the domain of computation in n elements, where $n \in \{41, 81, 161, 321, 641, 1281\}$ .
+For each simulation, we define $\Delta t = h^2$ , where h is the size of the elements, and simulate skin contraction for 1 day.
 In each simulation, we report the densities of the variables (the solutions) and the relative surface area of the wound (RSAW).
 The convergence order results are computed as follows.
 Let $\lim{h\to 0} z_h(x, 1) = z(x, 1)$ denote the true density of variable z on day 1 and $z{0.0078}(x, 1) =: z{h/r}$ the solution in the last simulation (i.e., the reference, which has been computed using the highest numerical resolution).
-We approximate the errors $\epsilon := \int |z - z_h| dx$ of the solutions on the full domain of computation, and since we are interested in the displacement of the wound in particular.
-For this we use the following error definition:
+We approximate the errors $\epsilon := \int |z - z_h| dx$ of the solutions on the full domain of computation, and since we are interested in the wound boundary's displacement, we approximate the errors of the solutions on the boundary of the wound in particular.
+For this, we use the following error definition: